itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

 Variable :math:`s` doesn't contain recover pattern.
-As you can see we sum up all information from the weights without any bounds.
+As you can see we sum up all information from the weights.
-It's crear that value not necessary equal to -1 or 1, so we must do anything else with this output and clip the result.
+It's clear that value not necessary equal to -1 or 1, so we must do something else with this output and make the result values as bipolar numbers.

+Let's think about this product operation.
-The good question is, What does this operation do?
+What does it actualy do?
-Basicly after outer product we save our pattern dublicated :math:`n` times (where :math:`n` is a number of features in input vector) inside the weight (we will see it later in this tutorial).
+Basically after outer product we save our pattern dublicated :math:`n` times (where :math:`n` is a number of features in input vector) inside the weight (we will see it later in this tutorial).
+When we store more patterns we get interception between them (its called a **crosstalk**) and each pattern add some noise to the another patterns.
-After product between :math:`W` and :math:`x` for each value from the vector :math:`x` we get a recovered vector.
+So, after product between :math:`W` and :math:`x` for each value from the vector :math:`x` we get a recovered vector with a little bit noise.
-For :math:`x_1` we get a first column from the matrix :math:`W`, for the :math:`x_2` a second column, and so on (Pay attention that we reverse sign before store it if :math:`x_i = -1` and in recovery operation we reverse it back, so in perfect situation it must return exacly the same vector).
+For :math:`x_1` we get a first column from the matrix :math:`W`, for the :math:`x_2` a second column, and so on.
+Pay attention that we reverse sign before store it if :math:`x_i = -1` and in recovery operation we reverse it back, so after recovery procedure sign would be valid.
-Next we must add all vectors together.
+Next we add all vectors together.
 This operation looks like voting.
 For example we have 3 vectors.
 If the first two vectors have 1 at first position and the third one has -1 at the same position, so the winner must be value 1.
 We can make the same voting procedure with :math:`sign` function.
-So the output value must be 1 if total value is greater thatn zero and -1 otherwise.
+So the output value must be 1 if total value is greater then zero and -1 otherwise.

 .. math::